dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 <mark style="background: #AD21D9;">MVC is one S/W architecture and some techniques we’ve seen contradict it</mark>
 - E.g. implementing listeners directly in the activity code
 - Anonymous listeners – embedded against the GUI component – has its own advantages..
-- These approaches have their own merits..
+- These approaches have their own merits.
 - Be aware of the trade offs.

 # <mark style="background: #AD21D9;">13 Performance:</mark>